 What IS Mindful Medical Massage Therapy?

-My point is NOT to discredit what they are doing & teaching.
-My point is only they do NOT have a monopoly on what medical massage actually is or is not.
+My point is NOT to discredit what others are doing & teaching.
+My point is only they do NOT have a “monopoly” on what medical massage, or any other kind of massage, actually is or is not.
+So please do not assume that when CLAIMS to be “The Real System,” there are many other options just as real and effective.

-The point is, there might well be many approaches to “Medical Massage,” and no one has a lock on the market.
+The point is, there might well be many approaches to “Medical Massage” or “Mindful Medical Massage,” and no one has a “lock on the market.”
+Like so many things, you need to Know (or FEEL) Your Needs, then go out and find what seems to match your needs.

 NOTE: We very often use the term Bodywork in place of the word Massage.
-Within the massage field, and among practitioners, the term bodywork generally implies more overtly therapeutic, more specific techniques than massage, which is generally thought of as more of a spa-style, relaxation focused modality. …
+Within the massage field, and among practitioners, the term bodywork generally implies more overtly therapeutic, more specific techniques than a generalized massage, which is generally thought of as more of a “SPA-style,” Swedish, or relaxation focused modality. …

 However, there is a lot of overlap.
-And over a hundred years ago, Swedish Massage was considered to be highly therapeutic & wide ranging in its many techniques and applications.
+And over a hundred years ago, Swedish Massage was considered to be highly therapeutic & wide ranging in its many techniques and applications, even “medical” in nature.

 Then, “massage therapy” went through a multi-decade period where it was associated more with purely aesthetic purposes or even prostitution.
 That, no doubt, was part of a public relations campaign from (so-called) “orthodox” (drug, surgery, radiation) medicine, to discredit massage as a valid health care modality.